 To help encourage intergenerational recreation opportunities, we first need to understand the physical environment and how it influences social behavior.
 Great intergenerational spaces must go beyond “activities and programs” and align the physical environment with the infrastructure needed to open dialogues and encourage gathering in intergenerational settings.
-Well-planned outdoor environments that remove barriers to participation and give consideration to the preferences, habits, and comfort of a broad collective across the age spectrum can set the stage for meaningful interface between all people.
+Well-planned outdoor environments that remove barriers to participation and give consideration to the preferences, habits, and comfort of a broad collective across the age spectrum can set the stage for a meaningful interface between all people.
 Layering activity options to broaden intergenerational experiences is important.
 Lessons can be learned from the publication, Why People Love Where They Live and Why it Matters, and the same factors identified in why people of all ages are attracted to a community can certainly be applied to parks.

 No matter what the overall activities, it’s important to think of design considerations that transcend specific pursuits and are applicable to all settings.